El Molo language: Present day

-El Molo compromises of 2 small villages on opposite sides of the Lake Turkana.
-There are 400 households that hold 1900 people.
-There are only 2 El Molo villages in Kenya and most likely in the entire world.
-Although it is not just the youth who cannot speak the mother tongue, El Molo, many elders are not able to construct a sentence in El Molo.
 The remaining few speakers of the language are fighting to keep the language alive.
-The language and most of the culture has been lost to assimilation from surrounding neighbors.
-The dialect is on the verge of being extinct.
-Although, there is still a considerable quantity of preserved vocabulary for the language itself.
+There is still a considerable quantity of preserved vocabulary for the language itself.
 The original Cushitic-Elmolo can be divided into items of basic vocabulary (such as body parts, numerals, names of plants and animals, and kinship terms).
-Samburu dialect is now spoken in substitute of El Molo, since it is more difficult to extend the use of the only basic vocabulary known.
-All the Cushitic material lost its original phonology and morphosyntax which has been adapted to Samburu.
-Meaning, present-day El Molo follows accords to the morphophonemic Samburu “language rules”.
+The Samburu dialect is now spoken in substitute of El Molo.
+All Cushitic material has lost its original phonology and morphosyntax, which have been adapted to Samburu.
+Present-day El Molo thus follows the phonological and morphological rules of Samburu.